Please join our email list for petition & legislation updates! Check back for details!

 Q1.
 When can I sign in support?

-Signature gathering must be from registered Massachusetts voters beginning in the fall through early November and again for a second signature gathering session the following spring.
+Signature gathering must be from registered Massachusetts voters beginning in the fall through mid-November 2023 and again maybe for a second signature gathering session the following spring 2024.

 Check your voter registration or register here!
 People who have not voted for 4 years or registered in that time get removed from voter lists.
 Please register to vote by August of this year and follow our campaigns to get details on the future signature drive.

 Signature gathering success depends on state certification of the petition, thousands of signatures, delivery of official forms to town clerks by deadline, and delivery of enough certified signatures to the secretary of state.
-We are starting now to prepare for this task.
-We need your support now!
+We need your support!

 Q2.
 Have these petitions been certified by the state?